rh-impact/fiware-hackathon-2023/roles/inspire_mission_impossible_issue/templates/documentation-specialist.md

 - Setup a `Fiware{{ MODEL_NAME }}` repository for your team's project inside the [`rh-impact` Github Organization here](https://github.com/orgs/rh-impact/repositories).
 - Create a README.md in the root directory of your repository, and any other documentation files you see useful inside a subdirectory.
-- Work with your deployment specialist to document the installation of OpenShift Local.
 - Work with your data specialist to document how to import your {{ MODEL_NAME }} data into the FIWARE Context Broker.
 - Work with your visualization specialist to document the deployment visualization tools to your OpenShift Local environment.
 - Document how to visualize your data using your tools.